Pyramid Valley

 Pyramid Valley Snake's Tongue Pinot Noir 2023

 In contrast to the Pinot fruit from the cooler Waikari property (Earth Smoke and Angel Flower), Mānatu’s Pinot Noir sees more sunshine and gives a wine of immediate pleasure.
-Focussed on textured and juicy five spice, spiced plums and cherries, it has a core of power and intensity not found in the more delicate and restrained northern fruit.
-Kinch uses whole bunches (25%) and a measure of new oak in the Mānatu wines (30%) to harness this inherent power; techniques he tells us would overpower the Waikari wines.
+Focussed on textured and juicy five spice, spiced plums and cherries, it has a core of power and intensity not found in the more restrained northern fruit.
+Kinch uses whole bunches (25%) and a measure of new oak in the Mānatu wines (30%) to harness this inherent power, techniques he tells us would overpower the Waikari wines.
 It is yet another example of his thoughtful, site-based approach.
-A wine so delicious it may well be laced with dopamine.

 Pyramid Valley Snake's Tongue Pinot Noir 2023